-Because we can’t be a city that attracts billionaires while simultaneously pushing working people to Bastrop and Buda.
-We need a city that invests in the people who live here.
+We can’t be a city that attracts billionaires while simultaneously pushing working people to Bastrop and Buda.
+We need a city that invests in the people who live and work here.

 Together, we can build a better city for the people who build this city.